Orlando Whistlecraft

-Orlando Whistlecraft (11 November 1810 – 3 March 1893) was an early English meteorologist who was born and died in the village of Thwaite, Suffolk in the East of England.
+Orlando Whistlecraft (11 November 1810 – 27 February 1893) was an early English meteorologist who was born and died in the village of Thwaite, Suffolk in the East of England.
+He kept detailed weather records for more than sixty years, and was referred to as 'the weather prophet of Thwaite'.
+The village sign for Thwaite includes a sun and clouds to commemorate Whistlecraft's work.

+Life

-He was the son of James Whistlecraft, a farmer, and Susan Brooke.
-He attended school first in Stowmarket then aged 10 at Robert Burcham Clamp’s school in St Nicholas Street, Ipswich.
+Whistlecraft was the son of James Whistlecraft, a farmer, and Susan Brooke.
+He suffered rheumatic fever as a child, and was paralysed in his right arm, learning to write with his right.
+He attended school first in Stowmarket then aged 10 at Robert Burcham Clamp's school in St Nicholas Street, Ipswich.
 Whistlecraft returned to Thwaite in 1829 to run a school.
 In 1843 he turned to shopkeeping in order to devote more time to his passion of meteorology.

+Whistlecraft was referred to as the' weather prophet of Thwaite'.
 He was most notable for Whistlecraft's Weather Almanac published annually from 1856 to 1884 and for The Climate of England (1840) and Rural Gleanings (1851).
+He kept detailed weather records for more than sixty years, beginning when he was nine years old.
 The National Meteorological Archive in Exeter contains his weather diaries for Thwaite from 1827 to 1892.